top of page

 The following steps can be used to export metadata from all processed deployments simultaneously, resulting in a single CSV with metadata from numerous sites.
 Simply select the parent folder that contains all of your processed deployments and follow the steps outlined below.
 The presence of non .wav files in the folder will not interfere with this process.
 SonoBat will ignore non .wav files.

-1. Open SonoBat Universal and click the SonoVet button in the lower left corner.
+1. Open SonoBat 30 western [or eastern] North America and click the SonoVet button in the lower left corner.

 7. Your metadata is now ready for upload to the NABat Partner Portal.